filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus chain command [command options] [arguments...]

 COMMANDS:
-   head             Print chain head getblock         Get a block and print its details read-obj         Read the raw bytes of an object delete-obj       Delete an object from the chain blockstore stat-obj         Collect size and ipld link counts for objs getmessage       Get and print a message by its cid sethead          manually set the local nodes head tipset (Caution: normally only used for recovery) list, love       View a segment of the chain get              Get chain DAG node by path bisect           bisect chain for an event export           export chain to a car file slash-consensus  Report consensus fault gas-price        Estimate gas prices inspect-usage    Inspect block space usage of a given tipset decode           decode various types encode           encode various types disputer         interact with the window post disputer help, h          Shows a list of commands or help for one command
+   head                              Print chain head get-block, getblock               Get a block and print its details read-obj                          Read the raw bytes of an object delete-obj                        Delete an object from the chain blockstore stat-obj                          Collect size and ipld link counts for objs getmessage, get-message, get-msg  Get and print a message by its cid sethead, set-head                 manually set the local nodes head tipset (Caution: normally only used for recovery) list, love                        View a segment of the chain get                               Get chain DAG node by path bisect                            bisect chain for an event export                            export chain to a car file slash-consensus                   Report consensus fault gas-price                         Estimate gas prices inspect-usage                     Inspect block space usage of a given tipset decode                            decode various types encode                            encode various types disputer                          interact with the window post disputer help, h                           Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help (default: false)